 Get exclusive member benefits & effect social change.
 Join Today

-Penis pain can affect the base of your penis, the shaft of the penis, the head of the penis or the foreskin.
-Penis pain can be a result of an accident or disease, and can affect males of any age.
+Penile pain can affect the base, shaft, or head of the penis.
+It can also affect the foreskin.
+An itching, burning, or throbbing sensation may accompany the pain.
+Penile pain can be a result of an accident or disease, and it can affect males of any age.

-Peyronie’s disease starts when an inflammation causes a thin sheet of scar tissue, called plaque, to form along the upper or lower sides of the penis.
-Because the scar tissue forms next to the tissue that becomes hard during an erection, you may notice that your penis bends when it is erect.
+Peyronie’s disease starts when an inflammation causes a thin sheet of scar tissue, called plaque, to form along the upper or lower ridges of the shaft of the penis.
+Because the scar tissue forms next to the tissue that becomes hard during an erection, you may notice that your penis bends when it’s erect.
 The disease can happen if bleeding inside the penis starts after you bend or hit it, if you have a connective tissue disorder, or if you have an inflammation of your lymphatic system or blood vessels.
 The disease can run in some families or may happen for an unknown reason.

-Priapism causes a painful erection, which can happen even when you don’t want to have sex.
-According to the Mayo Clinic, the problem is most common in boys between five and ten years old and men from 20 to 50 years old.
-(MayoClinic.com).
-The condition requires treatment as soon as possible or permanent damage could occur to your penis, which might stop you from having erections in the future.
-It can be caused by side effects of drugs used to treat erection problems; drugs used to treat depression, blood clotting, or mental health disorders; blood disorders, including leukemia or sickle cell anemia; alcohol or illegal drug use; and injury to the penis or spinal cord.
+Priapism causes a painful, prolonged erection.
+This erection can happen even when you don’t want to have sex.
+According to the Mayo Clinic, the problem is most common in boys between 5 and 10 years old and men from 20 to 50 years old.
+If this occurs, you should get treatment as soon as possible or permanent damage could occur.
+This damage might stop you from having erections in the future.

-Balanitis is an infection of the foreskin and the head of your penis.
-It usually affects men and boys who haven’t been circumcised or who don’t wash under the foreskin regularly.
+Balanitis is an infection of the foreskin and the head of the penis.
+It usually affects men and boys who don’t wash under the foreskin regularly or who haven’t been circumcised, although those who have been circumcised can also get it.
 It also can happen if you have a yeast infection, a sexually transmitted infection (STI), or an allergy to soaps, perfumes, or other products.

-Infection with an STI can cause penis pain.
-STIs that cause pain include chlamydia, gonorrhea, genital herpes, or syphilis.
+Infection with an STI can cause penile pain.
+STIs that cause pain include:

-A urinary tract infection (UTI) is more common in women, but can also happen in men.
-A UTI happens when bacteria gets into your urinary tract.
-An infection might happen if you are uncircumcised, have a weakened immune system, have a problem or blockage in your urinary tract, have sex with someone who has an infection, have anal sex, or have an enlarged prostate gland.
+A urinary tract infection (UTI) is more common in women, but it can also happen in men.
+A UTI happens when bacteria invade and infect your urinary tract.
+An infection might happen if you:

 Written by: Holly McGurgan